Learn about extended service plans and whether we recommend them for our readers.

 - Should You Get An Extended Service Plan?

-- What To Look For When Buying An Extended Service Plan
+- Tips For Buying An Extended Service Plan

 - Our Recommendations For Extended Service Plan Providers

 An extended service plan, also known as a vehicle service contract or extended warranty, is an optional plan that is designed to protect you from costly repairs after your manufacturer’s warranty expires.

 These plans are offered by dealerships and third-party providers.
 Third-party providers generally offer more affordable plans than those offered by dealerships.

 Typically, you make relatively small monthly payments toward your contract and pay a deductible if and when you need covered services on your vehicle.

 What Does An Extended Service Plan Cover?